data-forge/inflate-template/README.md

 ## Creating a template

 A template is a directory that contains template files that will be inflated with data when the template is expanded.
+Files to be inflated live under the 'assets' sub-directory in the template directory.

 This repository contains an example template under the test-template directory.
 Please use this to understand the basics of how a template is constructed.

 A template can contain a template.json configuration file and a test-data.json.
-Both files by convention are omitted from the expanded template.
+By convention files in the root directory or any other sub-directory other than the 'assets' sub-directory are not templates files, they can be configuration files, supporting files, build scripts, etc, but they are inflated as part of the template.

 ## Programmatic Usage